khemingkapat/KhemIngkapat/README.md

 # **Khemingkapat**

 I'm KhemIngkapat (you can call me khemi for short).
-I'm from thailand, right now I currently study on grade 12 and i really interested in coding programming.
+I'm from thailand,i really interested in coding programming.

 ## What I Can do
 - Python On Intermediate Level (i think 🤔)